namanxgarg/gormPostgres/README.md

 context --> request and responses are in context

-why postgre --> ACID compliant, supports json --> need to learn a lot more
+why postgre --> ACID compliant, supports json --> need to learn a lot more (read a bit, but learn about database)